rahulsarda1/SEBC/installation/labs/2_replica_working.md

 grant all on navms.* TO 'mariadbuser'@'%' IDENTIFIED BY 'mariadb';
 grant all on oozie.* TO 'mariadbuser'@'%' IDENTIFIED BY 'mariadb';
 grant all on hue.* TO 'mariadbuser'@'%' IDENTIFIED BY 'mariadb';
+grant all on amon.* TO 'mariadbuser'@'%' IDENTIFIED BY 'mariadb';

 FLUSH PRIVILEGES;
 ```